margotgunning/STAT545-hw01-Gunning-Margot/README.md

-### Other Files in This repo
+### Other Files in this repo

-1: Tester R Markdown from class

-2: Terster R Markdown for gapminder from class
+1: STAT545-hw01-RMarkdown-Gunning-Margot_files/figure-markdown_github-ascii_identifiers/
+  * has the png files for the figures

+2: STAT545-hw01-RMarkdown-Gunning-Margot.Rmd
+3: STAT545-hw01-RMarkdown-Gunning-Margot.md
+4: